Ivoz9/myprojects/README.md

-# myprojects
+# Arduino blink_led project
-A repository that shows my study projects
-Here i commit my entire learning projects on programming, on this i push my aplications on python, arduino and C++.
-Incluiding too my tests.
+A repository that shows my study projects on Arduino Here i commit my entire learning projects on programming, on this i push my aplications on arduino and C++.
+Incluiding  my tests and automations.